-If your organization aspires to establish an occupational health and safety management system that successfully addresses all areas of shop floor safety, the system must be capable of being verified through internal and external audits.
-The philosophy behind these audits should be applicable not only to shop floor control, but across the wider enterprise as part of the organization’s efforts to embed safety and quality into the overall culture.
+An organization’s shop floor safety must be verifiable through internal and external audits.
+The philosophy behind these audits should be applicable not only to shop floor control, but across the wider enterprise as part of an effort to embed safety and quality into the overall culture.

 Periodic shop floor safety audits should include scheduled reviews of equipment and machinery to make sure they:

-A comprehensive audit program is essential to the creation of long-term safety plans and for the development of preventive measures that can help an organization avoid potential problems down the road.
+A comprehensive audit program is critical for establishing long-term safety plans and developing preventive measures that can help avoid problems down the road.

-Not only can human errors jeopardize safety on a shop floor, but they’re also usually the primary culprit behind deviation occurrences.
-In fact, human error is responsible for more than 80 percent of process deviations in life sciences manufacturing(1).
-If existing systems can’t properly identify and explain errors, any subsequent corrective and preventive actions (CAPAs) won’t address the underlying conditions behind the failure.
+Human errors can jeopardize safety on a shop floor.
+They’re typically the primary culprit behind deviation occurrences as well.
+In fact, human error is responsible for more than 80% of process deviations in life sciences manufacturing.(1) If existing systems can’t properly identify and explain errors, any subsequent corrective and preventive actions (CAPAs) won’t address the conditions causing the failures.

-Thoroughly addressing each of these questions can help an organization establish a structured human-error investigation and a CAPA process whose effectiveness can be judged according to the recurrence of root causes.
+Thoroughly addressing each of these questions can help an organization establish a well-structured human-error investigation and CAPA process.

-The effective measurement and management of risk factors is critical to sustained shop floor safety.
-One successful risk management approach that constitutes the backbone of PepsiCo Foods Canada’s lauded safety program is predicated on three key principles(2):
+The measurement and management of risk factors is critical to sustained safety.
+One successful risk management approach that constitutes the backbone of PepsiCo Foods Canada’s lauded safety program is based on three key principles(2):

-A cyclical process of identifying, evaluating, prioritizing and controlling risks helps reduce potential hazards for shop floor workers.
-The findings from risk assessments can provide deeper insights into applicable tasks, hazards and potentially affected personnel.
-Risk assessment determinations can also be used to develop scoring systems that take the probability of occurrences of harm and potential severities into account.
+A cyclical process of identifying, evaluating, prioritizing and controlling risks helps reduce potential hazards to workers.
+Findings from these assessment cycles help generate deeper insights into applicable tasks, hazards and potentially affected personnel.

-These and many more tangible benefits of safety enhancements can be achieved through the implementation of a shop floor management software system.
-A software solution can be an invaluable tool that streamlines the capture and management of all the documentation, risk assessments, documented communications and audit findings that contribute to shop floor safety.
-Reliable software systems can enhance shop floor safety by:
+A reliable shop floor management software system is an invaluable tool for streamlining the capture and management of all the documentation, risk assessments, documented communications and audit findings that contribute to shop floor safety.
+Digitization enhances shop floor safety by: